poenneby/practical-clojure-persistence/README.md

-## Integrating Datomic into Monumental
+## Using Datomic as a data source for Monumental

 Given you have successfully loaded the monument data we should now have around 45000 monuments in our database.

 Some ideas and application requirements comes to mind:
- - Seamlessly change our datasource from a file to a Datomic database
+ - Seamlessly change our data source from a file to a Datomic database
  - We will have to limit search results
  - What if people wanted to search for monuments by their name?

 ### REPL driven development

-Back in the REPL, we will build up the function.
+Back in the REPL of `monumental-api`, we will figure out how to load the data and expose it via the API.

 First make sure we have a connection to our database:
 ```